Organizational structure of the Central Intelligence Agency: Inspector General

 The Office of Inspector General promotes efficiency, effectiveness, and accountability in the administration of Agency activities.
 The OIG also seeks to prevent and detect fraud, waste, abuse, and mismanagement.
 The Inspector General is nominated by the President and confirmed by the Senate.
 The Inspector General, whose activities are independent of those of any other component in the Agency, reports directly to the Director of the Central Intelligence Agency.
 The OIG conducts inspections, investigations, and audits at Headquarters and in the field, and oversees the Agency-wide grievance-handling system.
 The OIG provides a semiannual report to the Director of the Central Intelligence Agency which the Director is required by law to submit to the House and Senate Intelligence Committees of Congress within 30 days.

 In February 2008, the Director of the Central Intelligence Agency, Michael V. Hayden, sent a message to employees that Inspector General John L. Helgerson will accept increased control over the investigations by that office, saying "John has chosen to take a number of steps to heighten the efficiency, assure the quality and increase the transparency of the investigation process".
 The Washington Post suggested this was a response to senior officials who believe the OIG has been too aggressive in looking into counterterrorism programs, including detention programs.
 The changes were the result of an investigation, begun in April 2007, by one of Hayden's assistants, Robert L. Deitz.
 There was congressional concern that restrictions on the OIG might have a chilling effect on its effectiveness.
-Senator Ron Wyden, a Democratic member of the Intelligence Committee, did not disagree with any of Hayden's actions, said the inquiry "should never have happened and can't be allowed to happen again."..."I'm all for the inspector general taking steps that help C.I.A. employees understand his processes, but that can be done without an approach that can threaten the inspector general's independence."
+Senator Ron Wyden, a Democratic member of the Intelligence Committee, did not disagree with any of Hayden's conclusions but said the inquiry "should never have happened and can't be allowed to happen again."..."I'm all for the inspector general taking steps that help C.I.A. employees understand his processes, but that can be done without an approach that can threaten the inspector general's independence."